poudelprakash/poudelprakash.github.io/_posts/2016-08-19-guake-like-dropdown-terminal-in-mac.md

 comments: true
 share: true
 date: 2016-08-19T07:51:29+05:45
-last_modified_at:
+last_modified_at: 2017-12-18T12:30:29+05:45
 ---

-Switching your preferred operating system is always an uneasy experience, you start missing your favorite softwares and you feel like going to your old comfortable system.
-This happened to me when switching to linux from windows and is happening while switching to mac os from linux.

-One of the application I am missing so much in mac os is dropdown terminal.
-Guake does not work on mac and I was searching for alternative.
-Now I have found alternative in iterm2, let me walk you through how I installed iterm2 and set it up as dropdown terminal.
+This article was updated on December 2017 for iterm2 version 3.1.5.
+{: .notice--info}

+{% include video id="TK3PUH30F5Q" provider="youtube" %}

+Switching to new operating system comes with lots of nostalgic and uneasy feelings.
+Looking for similar experiences in new OS is quite common.

+Dropdown terminal is one of the application developers switching to macos miss the most.
+Though `guake` does not work with mac, Iterm2 can be configured to setup as dropdown terminal.

 ## Installation